Get A Free Legal Consultation

 As a cable splicer helper, Ira regularly handled asbestos-containing materials like gloves, blankets, pads and transit cable hole covers.
 He also worked in close proximity to other tradesmen who removed and installed asbestos-containing insulation from pipes, vessels and other equipment that created dust the workers then inhaled.

 In 2016, well into his retirement, Ira started to have trouble breathing.
 X-rays revealed a buildup of fluid in the lining of his lungs, or a pleural effusion.
-On at least seven occasions in 2019, Ira had to have fluid drawn from his lungs — but his doctors thought it was just asbestosis at the time.
+On at least seven occasions in 2019, Ira had to have fluid drawn from his lungs.
+At the time, his doctors thought it was asbestosis.

 In July 2020, Ira returned to the hospital over the fluid buildup in his lungs — but, this time, his treating physician had a different opinion.
 He was concerned Ira actually had pleural mesothelioma.